 Bidding procedures shall conform to KRS 424.260.
 All purchases of Kentucky Education Technology System (KETS) components shall adhere to KETS architectural standards and procedures.

+Public-Private Partnerships

+The Board may utilize a public-private partnership delivery method.
+Public-private partnerships shall comply with KRS 65.028 and other applicable state laws and regulations.

 Items Bid/Purchased

-Except in cases of emergency, all “like” items purchased exceeding $30,000 in a twelve (12)-month period beginning July 1 shall be purchased from an established price contract of the federal government (GSA), the State Division of Purchases, a cooperative agency bid approved by the Board or a District bid.
+Except in cases of emergency, all “like” items purchased exceeding $40,000 in a twelve (12)-month period beginning July 1 shall be purchased from an established price contract of the federal government (GSA), the State Division of Purchases, a cooperative agency bid approved by the Board or a District bid.
 The Superintendent/designee shall duly certify when an emergency exists that prevents the District from following this requirement and file a copy of the certificate with the Chief State School Officer.1